-Admission Arrangements for 2022/23
+Admission Arrangements for 2023/24

-Barnwell School has a published admission number of 270.
+Barnwell School has a Published Admission Number (PAN) of 270.

-Section 324 of the Education Act 1996 requires the governing bodies of all maintained schools to admit a child with an Education, Health and Care Plan (EHP) that names the school.
+Section 324 of the Education Act 1996 requires the governing bodies of all maintained schools to admit a child with an EHC (Education.
+Health and Care) Plan that names the school.